RicardoFreireRfs/GRACE_dash/README.md

 Available at https://rsilva.pythonanywhere.com/
 Until Thursday 21 March 2024

-Runing in local machine instructions:
+Running in local machine instructions:
 1. Download the entire folder ' Python_Code'
 2. Install the packages available on the requirements.txt file
 3. Run the GRACE_dash.py